-In 2020, Amador County Arts Council, AKA AmadorArts established the IDEA Committee to oversee all organizational decisions, programs, services, budgetary & strategic planning, in order to ensure that the principals of Inclusion, Diversity, Equity, and Accessibility are central to every process and procedure.
+In 2020, AmadorArts established the IDEA Advisory Committee to oversee all organizational decisions, programs, services, budgetary & strategic planning, in order to ensure that the principals of Inclusion, Diversity, Equity, and Accessibility are central to every process and procedure.

-This volunteer sub-committee, as part of the Governance Committee, is facilitated by Dr. Betzaida Arroyo working in consensus with Fiona Pulskamp, Dr. James Armstead Jr., and Kat Cohen.
+This volunteer Advisory Committee is part of the Governance Committee and is facilitated by Dr. Betzaida Arroyo working in consensus with Lianna Falco, Anisha Ramani, and Mark Smith.

 AmadorArts is devoted to the roles of a State Local Partner and is therefore committed to applying the IDEA principals to all operations and deepening that work by using our policies on Racial Equity & Anti-Racism and Tribal Lands Acknowledgement, and by using the Decision Support Tool* in every decision-making process.

 According to Dr. Arroyo, successful diversity initiatives demonstrate an institutional commitment by making Diversity, Equity, Accessibility, and Inclusion (IDEA) a priority in every aspect of the organization.
-Over time, the Cultural Arts Advisory Committee plans to establish Amador County as an arts & cultural hub, representing the many diverse facets of the rural American experience.
+The IDEA Advisory Committee plans to establish Amador County as an arts & cultural hub, representing the many diverse facets of the rural American experience.

 - Diversify Board, Staff, and Volunteers to represent all people in Amador, especially People of Color